Baldo431/Gasoline_Price_Dashboard/README.md

 In today’s modern world, fuel is an essential part of everyday life.
 It helps us get to work on time, receive packages when we order products online, fuels some of the machinery that helps grow our food, and does so many more things.
 However, in recent events, the price of fuel has seen significant fluctuation causing worries in the average American as the price begins to take a chunk out of their wallet.

 ### Goal
-The goal is to create a dashboard hosted on a webpage that will provides users with fuel related information.
-In particular, the dashboard will predict future gasoline prices and show a graphic representing user sentiment on twitter surrounding gasoline and oil.
-To compliment this information, some of the twitter posts will be showcased and the historical gasoline and oil data will be displayed on a line graph.
+The goal is to create a dashboard hosted on a webpage that will provide users with fuel related information.
+In particular, the dashboard will focus on two sub-topics.
+1. Analyze the relationship between Crude Oil & Gasoline Prices using a linear regression model.
+2. Identify the sentiment in twitter posts and determine if sentiment can reliably be extracted from the posts.

 ### Technologies Used
 - Python